A detailed list of the top tourist attractions in Scotland

 But despair not.
 I compiled a list of all the essential tourist attractions in Scotland.
 Last year, I went on a very prolonged road trip through Scotland with a couple of friends (find my itinerary here).
 From that, I extracted everything I loved the most.
 So here we go:

 Every journey has to start somewhere, and Edinburgh might just be the best place.
-The capital of Scotland is a truly essential thing to see.
-There is history, shopping, food, and many highlights.
-Do visit the castle, see the Palace of Holyrood house (where the Queen resides when she is in Edinburgh) and certainly walk the Royal Mile.
+The capital of Scotland is a true must-visit.
+There is history, shopping, food, and many historic highlights.
+Do visit the Edinburgh castle, see the Palace of Holyrood house (where the Queen resides when she is in town) and certainly walk the Royal Mile.

 Pro tip: Walk the way up to Carlton Hill to enjoy the best view across Edinburgh.